thiae/MRI-Image-Recovery/README.md

 - **Visualize Data**:
   - Display 10 training and 10 test images, along with corresponding labels where applicable.

-### Part 3: Neural Network Design
+### Part 3: Neural Network Design and Training
 - **Model Architecture**:
-  - Design a neural network architecture for image reconstruction.
+  - Design a neural network architecture to recover missing image lines.
-  - Train the network on the synthetic dataset, ensuring it can generalize to the corrupted test set.
+  - Train the network using the dataset created in Part 2.
+Pre-trained models are not allowed.
+  - Display 10 images from the test set with the recovered lines filled in.
+- **Save Reconstructed Images**:
+  - Save the reconstructed test images into a numpy file, `test_set_nogaps.npy`.
+Ensure the images are in the same order and size (64x64 pixels) as in the original `test_set.npy` file.

 ---